Western Asset High Yield Defined Opportunity Fund Inc. Declares Monthly Dividend of $0.09 (NYSE:HYI)

-Western Asset High Yield Defined Opportunity Fund Inc. (NYSE:HYI – Get Rating) announced a monthly dividend on Tuesday, November 15th, Wall Street Journal reports.
-Investors of record on Tuesday, January 24th will be given a dividend of 0.0945 per share on Wednesday, February 1st.
+Western Asset High Yield Defined Opportunity Fund Inc. (NYSE:HYI – Get Rating) declared a monthly dividend on Wednesday, November 16th, Wall Street Journal reports.
+Investors of record on Tuesday, January 24th will be paid a dividend of 0.0945 per share on Wednesday, February 1st.
 This represents a $1.13 dividend on an annualized basis and a yield of 9.09%.
-The ex-dividend date of this dividend is Monday, January 23rd.
+The ex-dividend date is Monday, January 23rd.

-Western Asset High Yield Defined Opportunity Fund has raised its dividend by an average of 2.2% annually over the last three years.
+Western Asset High Yield Defined Opportunity Fund has increased its dividend by an average of 2.2% per year over the last three years.

 Institutional Inflows and Outflows